AbhiSharma1999/DjangoREST_Sample/README.md

 The hosted endpoints can be found at BASE_URL = 'http://abhishek3ic.pythonanywhere.com/authors'

+The databse can be extracted in json format by running python manage.py dumpdata > store.json in the Virtual MAchine where the server is hosted , the endpoint to download the json file has not been made as it is not a good practice to expose the entire databse.

 ## /posts =>

 GET = Returns a json file with all the posts in ascending order of their id .
 This request enables entitly level filtering,sorting and search.